 Viticulture

 Trellis, vertical shoot positioning, grown mainly on bilateral cordons or arched canes.
-One-year-old seedlings planted in spring of 2015.
+One year old seedlings planted in spring of 2015.
 Density: 3800 saplings/hectare.

 Yields

-Approximately 20 to 25 hectolitres (wine) per hectare.
+Approximately 25 - 30 hectolitres (wine) per hectare.

 Vinification